awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-reference.md

 **\-\-max\-encrypted\-data\-keys \[Introduced in versions 1\.9\.*x* and 2\.2\.*x*\]**
 Specifies the maximum number of encrypted data keys in an encrypted message\.
 This parameter is optional\.
 Valid values are 1 – 65,535\.
 If you omit this parameter, the AWS Encryption CLI does not enforce any maximum\.
 An encrypted message can hold up to 65,535 \(2^16 \- 1\) encrypted data keys\.
 You can use this parameter in encrypt commands to prevent a malformed message\.
 You can use it in decrypt commands to detect malicious messages and avoid decrypting messages with numerous encrypted data keys that you can't decrypt\.
-For details, see [Limiting encrypted data keys](configure.md#config-limit-keys)\.
+For details and an example, see [Limiting encrypted data keys](configure.md#config-limit-keys)\.

 **\-\-help \(\-h\)**
 Prints usage and syntax at the command line\.